1. Do I have to book my ticket online?

 19. I haven’t received the ticket I bought online.
 What can I do?

 First of all, make sure that you haven’t received a confirmation email in your “unwanted” messages (spam).
 Also check whether the account you used for payment has been debited.
 If this is the case and you still haven’t received anything, please send us an email (specifying the date of purchase, date of visit and the email address used for the reservation) at the following address: email@example.com.
 We will reply as quickly as possible.

 20. Are the visiting conditions adapted to the current sanitary crisis (Covid-19)?

-To protect your health and that of other visitors, we encourage the public to book tickets online, wear a mask, and respect physical distancing guidelines of at least one metre.
-We also recommend washing your hands regularly, respecting preventive measures and following the one-way exhibition route.
-Find the details of the steps taken to guarantee a safe and stress-free visit in our health and safety charter.
+To protect your health and that of other visitors, we encourage the public to book tickets online, wear a mask, and respect physical distancing guidelines.
+We also recommend washing your hands regularly, respecting preventive measures and following the exhibition route.